The main category is sponsored by the European Commission and has three levels as follows.

 Projects can only apply once for the eTwinning Prizes; however, projects that have demonstrated a significant improvement over time can apply a second time at the discretion of the National Support Services involved.

-All entries are submitted by clicking the link available on your eTwinning Desktop.
+All entries are submitted by clicking the link available on eTwinning Live.

 Each year several hundred projects compete in different categories for the honour of being awarded.
 The competition is high and the standard attained by the teachers and pupils involved in the projects rise each year.

 To learn more about the timeline for the competition and the evaluation process follow these links: